xiaofei-du/yolov7/deploy-to-vdp/README.md

 🙌 That's it!
 You just built your first `SYNC` pipeline and triggered it to convert unstructured image data into structured and analyzable insight.

+### What's next

+By now, you should have a basic understanding of how VDP streamlines the end-to-end ETL pipelines for visual data.
+This tutorial only shows the tip of what VDP is capable of and is just the beginning of your VDP journey.

+Check out our tutorial on [How to build a shareable object detection application with VDP and Streamlit](https://blog.instill.tech/vdp-streamlit-yolov7/).

+If you have any problem at all, join our Discord to get community support.

 ### Shut down VDP